framps/raspiBackupDoc/en/src/faq.md

-All services that store any system states in databases or in the memory or on the file system should be stopped so that inconsistent data inconsistent data statuses are not created during the backup, which are then only only noticed when the system is restored and render the backup unusable. make the backup unusable.
+All services that store any system states in databases or in the memory or on the file system should be stopped so that inconsistent data statuses are not created during the backup, which are then only noticed when the system is restored and unusable.

 Systemd services can be configured with the installer that is stored in the configuration file DEFAULT_STARTSERVCIES and DEFAULT_STOPSERVCIES